KaviHShah/Intro-to-Python/materials/06--working-with-composite-data-types.md

 a = 10
 b = a
 ```
 what are the unique memory identifiers returned for a and b?
+If you changed variable 'a' what would happen?

 ::: {.callout-answer}